 The Visual Freedom You Deserve

-Treat nearsightedness with our innovative Implantable Collamer® Lens.
+Treat nearsightedness with our EVO ICL (EVO) Implantable Collamer® Lens.

 Made From Collamer®, a Collagen Co-Polymer

-Proprietary to STAAR Surgical, Collamer® is biocompatible, stable and flexible, enabling minimally invasive insertion and encouraging harmony with your natural eye.
+Proprietary to STAAR Surgical, Collamer® is biocompatible, stable, flexible, and is in harmony with your natural eye.

 Soft & Pliable